 Gulistan Dance Theater

-A pioneering dance artist, Ms. Krueger’s accomplishments as a performer, choreographer, artistic director, and costume designer have earned several nominations for Southern California's prestigious Lester Horton Award.
+A pioneering dance artist, Ms. Krueger’s accomplishments as a performer, choreographer, artistic director, and costume designer have earned her and GDT several nominations for Southern California's prestigious Lester Horton Award.
 Carolyn’s creativity, combined with an exceptional background in classical ballet, Modern Dance, and international dance forms, has found expression in her theatrical vision for Gulistan Dance Theater, which she founded in 1999.
 Carolyn has performed by invitation in Uzbekistan, Turkey, Europe, across the U. S. and throughout California.

 A specialist in Central Asian dance, Carolyn belongs to the “first wave” of Western dancers (about half a dozen) to undertake comprehensive traditional dance training in Uzbekistan during the 1980s and 1990s.
 She first visited Uzbekistan during the Soviet Era and returned to the independent Uzbekistan in 1994 and 1997 under two Collaborative Grants from ArtsLink, a program of CEC International Partners.
 The grants supported Ms. Krueger’s two residencies in Tashkent with People’s Artist of Uzbekistan, Viloyat Akilova.
 In 1997, Carolyn performed as a soloist with Mme.
 Akilova’s company and as part of the ensemble in the official Navruz (Spring) festival in Tashkent.
 She was also featured in her own television special on Tashkent Television.
 In 2001 and 2003, Gulistan welcomed Viloyat to Los Angeles for choreographic residencies with the company.